sajid-mohamed/cppVrepLKAS/README.md

 cd $(root)
 bash run.sh
 ```
-You can change the commands in this file to run automatically.

-In case the `run.sh` does not work, do the following steps `5.3 - 5.5`.
-The steps included in the bash script are the following:
+The steps included in the bash script `run.sh` are the following:

 #### 1. Generate Makefile for imacsLKAS
 Generate the `Makefile` using `qmake`.